Soooo… you think you have a decent broadband plan but your internet is really slow?

 Basically, if you want really fast download and upload speeds you now have more choice than ever before.
 That's presuming, of course, you can get fibre broadband – you can check that here - not everyone can get fibre but VDSL is a great alternative and there are some VDSL plans that deliver up to 70 Mbps like the MyRepublic Boost VDSL plan.
 Fibre is still a relatively new technology and is being rolled out over the coming years until 2019 - use our address checker to see if fibre broadband is available at your property and in our opinion if you can get it… you should.

-Sign up to Fibre Pro plan on a 12-month term and get 3 months half price broadband - only $49.99 for the first 3 months and then $99.99 for the remainder of the 12-month contract.
+Sign up for superfast Fibre Pro on a 12-month contract and pay $89.99/mth for the first 6 months and 119.99/mth for the remainder of your contract.
+Plus, get FREE upgrade to D-Link EXO rental router

 Terms and Conditions apply